 The depreciation of the peso, which began in the second half of 2014 and continued until the first quarter of 2016, was another source of high inflation.
-It not only affected the prices of tradable goods directly, but also passedthrough to the prices of non-tradable and regulated items via higher costs of inputs and imported raw materials.
+It not only affected the prices of tradable goods directly, but also passed-through to the prices of non-tradable and regulated items via higher costs of inputs and imported raw materials.
 As for tradable goods (excluding food and regulated items), inflation reached a peak of 7.9% last June after having posted at 7.1% at the end of 2015 and 2.0% in 2014.
 In the second half of 2016, it fell, reaching 5.3% in December, reflecting a greater stability in the exchange rate and more moderate adjustments in prices.

-Unfortunately, the aforementioned transitory shocks have generated persistent effects on inflation, activating various indexation mechanisms, which reflected on salary adjustments and increases in inflation expectations, among others.
+Unfortunately, the aforementioned transitory shocks have generated persistent effects on inflation.
+These shocks have increased inflation expectations, thus activating various indexation mechanisms, which have reflected on salary and price adjustments, hence generating persistence of inflation.
 Thus, second-round effects have been generated on the prices of other products and services such as health, education, and leases (Graphs 7A and B).